Said-taoussi/FinAi/README.md

 ## Data Types and Sources:
 - Financial transaction data provided by users (with user consent).
 - Financial news data from reputable sources (Browsing).
-- Historical financial data for analysis and fine tuning.
 - User preferences and interaction history for a personalized experience.
+- Financial and legal documents through retrieval

 ## Key Features: